A positive characterization of rational maps: Extremal length on thickened surfaces

-by the parity condition.
-Now find any two edges at~$v$ that are adjacent in the ribbon structure and belong to different gates.
+In either the two-gate or more-gate case, find any two edges at~$v$ that are adjacent in the ribbon structure and belong to different gates.
 Join adjacent outermost strands from these two edges.
 We are left with a smaller problem, where the weights on these two strands are reduced by~$1$.
 The train-track inequalities are still satisfied, using Equation~\eqref{eq:triang-strict} when there are three or more gates.
-By induction we can join up all the strands to a simple multi-curve.
+By induction we can join up all the strands to a multi-curve~$C$.
+Because we always join strands that are adjacent among the remaining strands in the ribbon structure, $C$ is simple.

 For general weights, find a sequence of even integer weights~$w_i$ on~$T$ and factors $k_i$ so that $\lim_{i \to \infty} k_i w_i = w$ and the $w_i$ satisfy the train-track inequalities for~$T$.
 The above argument gives a simple multi-curve $(C_i,c_i)$ for each~$w_i$, as desired. \end{proof}